rails background-jobs migration

 Before You Start: Inventory & Risk Map

 Start by auditing every Sidekiq job, queue, retry policy, and scheduling source before writing any migration code.
-Skipping this step is the most common reason migrations fail - a complete inventory prevents surprises during cutover.
+Skipping the inventory is the most common way these migrations fail: the surprise during cutover is always a job nobody remembered was there.

 Catalogue Current Jobs